Dynamic Credit Investment in Partially Observed Markets: Introduction

 We next describe our main contributions.
-We consider a portfolio optimization problem for a power investor in a context of partial information and {\Red the} possibility of default.
-This advances earlier literature, which has so far considered either one or the other aspect, but never both simultaneously. {We construct} an equivalent fully observed risk-sensitive control problem, where the new state is given by the {\PaleGrey regime filtered} probabilities.
-Although we follow a similar approach to \cite{NagaiRung} for our control problem, there are important differences which require a nontrivial analysis. {\PaleGrey While the filter probabilities in \cite{NagaiRung} are directly given by the Wonham filter {(cf. \cite{Wonham})}, in our case the filter dynamics are of jump diffusive type and obtained using results from \cite{FreyS}.} We then use the latter probabilities to obtain the Hamilton-Jacobi-Bellman (HJB) for the {dynamical} optimization problem, which we separate it into coupled pre-default and post-default dynamical optimization subproblems.
-This is done using the projected filter process, as opposed to \cite{NagaiRung} who consider the degenerate filter process in their analysis.
-Because of the default event, the HJB-PDE satisfied by the pre-default value function is nonlinear.
-Using the Hopf-Cole transformation, we obtain a nonlinear parabolic PDE which degenerates at the boundary of the domain, and prove a novel verification theorem for its solution. {\CadBlue The proof of the theorem requires the development of a number of technical results, such as the guaranteed positivity of the filtering process, which we establish.} By contrast, the HJB-PDE satisfied by the post-default value function can be linearized using a similar transformation to the one adopted by \cite{NagaiRung}, and a unique classical solution solving the post-default optimization subproblem is guaranteed.
+First, by considering a portfolio optimization problem in a context of partial information with possibility of default, we advance earlier literature which has so far considered either one or the other aspect, but never both simultaneously. {We construct} an equivalent fully observed risk-sensitive control problem, where the new state is given by the {\PaleGrey regime filtered} probabilities, generalizing the approach of \cite{NagaiRung} who do not deal with default event information.
+We use the filter probabilities to obtain the Hamilton-Jacobi-Bellman (HJB) equation for the {dynamic} optimization problem, which we separate it into coupled pre-default and post-default optimization subproblems.
+This is done using the projected filter process.
+We remark that the decomposition of a global optimal investment problem into sub-control problems in a progressively enlarged filtration has also been considered by \cite{Jiao} and \cite{Pham}.
+Their approach consists in first defining the sub-control problems in the reference market filtration exclusive of default event information, and then connecting them by assuming the existence of a conditional density on the default times, previously introduced in \cite{KarouiJeanJiao}.
+Despite few similarities between ours and their approach arising from the fact that both consider a pre and post-default decomposition and solve backwards, there are also significant differences between the two approaches.
+We consider the wealth dynamics under the enlarged market filtration inclusive of default events and do not perform any pre-post default decomposition of the control problem at the level of the stochastic differential equation.
+It is only after deriving the HJB partial differential equations that the decomposition into pre and post-default PDEs naturally arises.
+Their approach instead exploits the exponential utility preference function of the investor to reduce the optimal investment problem to solving a recursive system of backward stochastic differential equations with respect to the default-free market filtration.
+A detailed analysis of these BSDEs including the possibility of jump times driven by Brownian motion is provided in \cite{Khar}.